-In our preschool, Community Cooperative Nursery School in Rowayton, CT, when children are climbing on rocks or balancing on free-standing stumps, we remind them to “be ready to fall.”
+Community Cooperative Nursery School in Rowayton, CT, when children are climbing on rocks or balancing on free-standing stumps, we remind them to “be ready to fall.”
 What does this mean?
 In this case, it means hands free from pockets or obstacles and being self-aware of one’s body in space.
 We strive to help children be prepared for the adventure rather than being forced to miss out on it.
+Roughhousing has its place.

 In this type of play, Carlson asserts that children are not only honing their physical skills, but “during such play, children also use increasingly sophisticated communication skills—both verbal and nonverbal—and social skills.
 It is also one of the best ways for children (especially boys) to develop empathy and self-regulation.”
 Children engaged in this type of play are learning to read nonverbal signals and how to monitor their actions and reactions based on the others in the group.
 If the opportunities to learn these social cues are removed by the rule of “keep your hands to yourself,” they may not be developed appropriately.

 At our school we often check in with children playing this way: “Do you want his hands around you like that?”
 We also actively teach self-protection strategies—such as saying “time out” if a break is needed—or how to walk away when feeling frustrated.
 By letting those kids comfortable with the rough-and-tumble play continue, they’re absorbing how to solve problems and they’re creativity is enhanced.